TransparentEdge/terraform-provider-transparentedge/docs/resources/vclconf.md

 page_title: "transparentedge_vclconf Resource - transparentedge"
 subcategory: ""
 description: |-
-  Manages VCL Configuration
+  Provides VCL Configuration resource.
+This allows to generate a new VCL configuration that replaces the current one.
 ---

 # transparentedge_vclconf (Resource)

-Manages VCL Configuration
+Provides VCL Configuration resource.
+This allows to generate a new VCL configuration that replaces the current one.

 ## Example Usage